tteeoo/static-website/src/index.md

 # Home

-Welcome, this is the personal website of Theo Henson: my small piece of property on the web.
+Welcome, this is the personal website of Theo Henson: my small piece of property on the Web.

-Last modified 2021-06-16.
+Last modified 2021-07-27.